nuxeo/tools-nuxeo-ftest/README.md

 # Nuxeo resources for functional tests

-This Maven project produces a zip file containing resources for ease running functional tests.
+This Maven project produces a ZIP file containing resources for ease running functional tests.
 Currently, it manages HTML Selenium test suites, Java WebDriver test suites and FunkLoad test and benchmark.